gitluin/sara/README.md

 Bugs
 ----
- * Reinitializing monitors should update focus to a client.
+ * Reinitializing monitors should update focus to a client and reset enternotify status.
  * Sometimes after using physlock + betterlockscreen, clients need a redraw and don't do it until toggled/moved around.

 To Do